 Plage de Saleccia

-A further hour’s walk along the coast of the désert, Saleccia is often less crowded but is equally stunning - it is a 1km long curve of pearl white sand with perfectly transparent sea.
-It can also be reached by the track next to the bar Relais de Saleccia on the D81 in the Désert des Agriates though it is not recommended with your hire car.
+The next stop via boat, or a further hour’s walk along the coast, Saleccia is often less crowded but equally as stunning.
+The 1km long curve of pearl white sand with perfectly transparent sea can also be reached by the track next to bar Relais de Saleccia on the D81 in the Désert des Agriates, though it is not recommended with your hire car.
 The track is really only suitable for 4x4 vehicles, mountain bikes or Quad bikes and is 12km long (mountain bikes and Quad bikes can be hired from the above bar and in St Florent).

 Plages d’Olzu and Tettola

-Found 2km east of St Florent below the Patrimonio road, these are gently shelving to shallow water and have good expanses of sand and some areas of pebbles.
+Found 2km east of St Florent below the Patrimonio road, these beaches are gently shelving to shallow water and have good expanses of sand with some pebbled areas.

 The coastline at Cap Corse is dramatic and there are no obvious, large beaches to point out.
 But that isn't to say there aren't any worth visiting - it's more of a case of exploring and seeing what you find.
 Many of the beaches at this end of the island are shingle but there are a few with fine golden sand.